Ujstor/web-ssh-server/README.md

 | USER_NAME=linuxserver.io | Specify a username for SSH (Default: `linuxserver.io`).                                              |
 | LOG_STDOUT             | Set to true to log to stdout instead of a file.                                                       |

+## Caddy Reverse Proxy Configuration

+Additionally, this configuration includes Caddy as a reverse proxy to ensure secure access to the services.
+Below are the details for the Caddy configuration:

+- Caddy listens on ports 80 and 443, providing HTTP and HTTPS access to the services.
+- It is part of the `ssh-network` network for seamless communication with other services.
+- Docker socket is mounted to facilitate dynamic configuration based on running containers.
+- Data persistence is ensured through the `caddy_data` volume.
+- Caddy automatically manages SSL certificates using Let's Encrypt.

+ Refer to the Caddy documentation for more details: [Caddy Documentation](https://caddyserver.com/docs).